chrisemunt/mg-dbx-bdb/README.md

 High speed Synchronous and Asynchronous access to Berkeley DB and LMDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-4 November 2022, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+3 May 2023, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v14 to v19.
+* Verified to work with Node.js v14 to v20.
 * Simple Synchronous/Asynchronous access to Berkeley DB or LMDB and an implementation of a **Global Storage** solution for both.
 * [Release Notes](#RelNotes) can be found at the end of this document.